the-times-independent/dispatch-scraper/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with this program.
+You should have received a copy of the GNU General Public License along with this program (check for file LICENSE).
 If not, see <https://www.gnu.org/licenses/>.

-Copyright (C) 2020 Carter Pape
+Copyright © 2020 Carter Pape